fronx/cplusplus/1_arraysize_fold.md

 T ∈ typename
 ````

-<i>Aside: The function body implies that there is a condition a suitable type has to satisfy: the operator `+` (resp. `*`) has to be defined for it.
+<i>Aside: The function body implies that there is a condition suitable types have to satisfy: the operator `+` (resp. `*`) has to be defined for it.
 The generic function signature itself knows nothing about this, which means it may be a little too generic.
 I don't know if C++ supports any sort of constraints on types, which would be a solution, but I assume that being too generic does not usually lead to big problems in practice.</i>

 Movin' on: